Generative Bid Shading in Real-Time Bidding Advertising: Method

 \section{Method}

 In this section, we provide a detailed explanation of the proposed GBS.
-First, we introduce the end-to-end autoregressive generative model, which maps the shading factor through the output token sequence.
+First, we introduce the end-to-end autoregressive generative model.
 Next, we present the reward preference alignment system, which employs a channel-aware hierarchical dynamic network as the reward model and utilizes GRPO to guide policy learning via two reward alignment modules.